froggydisk/froggydisk.github.io/_posts/2020-08-04-assignment.md

 Today, I'm going to talk about a paper, 'Learning Deep Features for Discriminative Localization'([Zhou+ CVPR16](https://arxiv.org/pdf/1512.04150.pdf)).
-I'll review this paper lightly first and try to implement the main functions of CAM with Pytorch, which are introduced in the paper.
+I will review this paper lightly first and try to implement the main functions of CAM with Pytorch, which are introduced in the paper.

 ## Background